 Easter Basket Cover

 Traditions vary from family to family about what goes into the basket that is to be blessed on Holy Saturday or Easter Sunday.
-But what seems to remain constant are the colorful ribbons and greenery, pussy willows or dried flowers attached to the basket as signs of joy and new life in the season of spring and in celebration of the Resurrection.
+What seems to remain constant is the colorful ribbons and greenery, pussy willows or dried flowers attached to the basket as signs of joy and new life in the season of spring and in celebration of the Resurrection.

 The other must is the richly embroidered cover that goes over the basket symbolizing Christ's burial shroud.
 It's usually made of linen or other fine... cloth embroidered with religious symbols related to the Resurrection and the celebration of Easter, and are passed down from generation to generation.
 A Ukrainian paska cover is similar to a rushnyk or embroidered towel except it has Easter symbols on it.